'We're At A Breaking Point;' COVID Ambulance Diversons Becoming Common In Santa Clara County

 On Thursday, one ambulance after another arrived at El Camino Hospital, not to hurry patients in for care, but to ferry handfuls of them out to other facilities.

-In the words of an El Camino spokesman, yesterday was a “very busy day” here.
-It was so busy that the hospital was put on diversion for a period of time, and the county confirms this problem is growing.
+In the words of an El Camino spokesman, Wednesday was a “very busy day” here.
+It was so busy that the hospital was put on diversion for a period of time on Wednesday.

-In a statement, Santa Clara County told KPIX 5, “We are seeing emergency rooms unable to accept inbound patients arriving via ambulance at many hospitals throughout the County, requiring diversion of ambulances to other hospitals.”
+In a statement, Santa Clara County told KPIX that, on Wednesday, “We are seeing emergency rooms unable to accept inbound patients arriving via ambulance at many hospitals throughout the county, requiring diversion of ambulances to other hospitals.”

 “I’m saddened and sorry,” said Janet Coffman, a professor of health policy at UCSF.
 “But I’m not surprised that even hospitals like El Camino, which aren’t major trauma centers or places like San Francisco General or Valley Medical Center, have to go on diversion from time to time or on weekends.
 We’re at a breaking point.”